shaloo/docs.arcana/docs/quick-start/unity-quick-start.md

 ### Step 3: Use Arcana Auth APIs

-- First call `LoginWithGoogle` to onboard the user via 'Google' as the social provider.
+First, call `LoginWithSocial` to onboard the user.
+Choose one of the [[state-of-the-arcana-auth#user-onboarding-options|supported user onboarding options]] such as Google, Steam, etc.
-- Afterward, you can call `Request` or `RequestAsync` to make Web3 Wallet operation requests.
+- Next, call `Request` or `RequestAsync` to make Web3 Wallet operation requests.
 These methods are similar; choose the one that suits your needs best.

 After integrating the Unity app with the {{config.extra.arcana.gaming_sdk_name}} along with code to onboard users via 'Google', you can deploy the app.
 Depending upon the environment selected during the Auth SDK initialization earlier, the app will be deployed on the Arcana Testnet or Mainnet.